 The course examines the history of communication through three sections, each devoted to a specific time in human history.
-Section I (Week 1-5) covers humanity during prehistory and includes (a) how communication is defined in the social science literature, (b) the interactive influence of communication technologies on societies, (c) psychological capacities when communication technologies are present versus absent, and (d) the development of written communication.
-Section II (Week 6-9) covers humanity from the development of writing (circa 6000 BCE) to the beginning of the 20th century and includes (a) comparisons between manuscript cultures and print cultures, (b) the impact of the development of scrolls and codices, (c) the printing press and how industrialization of printing altered societal functioning, and (d) the foundations of modern communication technologies (e.g., telegraphy, photography, broadcasting) and their influence on society.
-Section III (Week 11-15) covers modern communication technologies and specific modes of communication and their industries (e.g., persuasion, advertising, propaganda).
+Section I (Week 1-4) covers humanity during prehistory and includes (a) how communication is defined in the social science literature, (b) the interactive influence of communication technologies on societies, and (c) psychological capacities when communication technologies are present versus absent.
+Section II (Week 5-9) covers humanity from the development of writing (circa 6000 BCE) to the beginning of the 20th century and includes (a) comparisons between manuscript cultures and print cultures, (b) the impact of the development of scrolls and codices, (c) the printing press and how industrialization of printing altered societal functioning, and (d) the foundations of modern communication technologies (e.g., telegraphy, photography, broadcasting) and their influence on society.
+Section III (Week 11-15) covers modern communication technologies of communication and their industries (e.g., persuasion, advertising, propaganda).
 It also provides a foundation for understanding how communication is currently studied from a social scientific approach.

-Course materials
+Course Materials